AyikOzgur/MicroKernel/README.md

 ### Semaphore_acquire method

 Acquires the semaphore.
-If related semaphore has value 0, this will put current thread to sleep unlike mutex implementation semphore implementation wont make any busy wait.
-Sleeping thread will be waken up when semaphore value is bigger than 0.
+If related semaphore has value 0, this will put current thread to sleep.
 | Parameter       | Value                           |
 | --------------- | ------------------------------- |
 | self | Address of instance. |

+# Tracer feature

+**MicroKernel** supports tracing the scheduler events.
+It saves events in an internal buffer and calls the user set callback when the buffer is full.
+So user can transmit this buffer by any preferred method to host machine and visualize the kernel scheduler events.
+Please check [MicroKernelTracer](https://github.com/AyikOzgur/MicroKernelTracer) project, it is an template example that show how to parse this buffer and visualize the scheduler events.

+In order to enable tracer feature, please follow the steps :

+1. Change **TRACER_OFF** definition to **TRACER_ON** in /include/kernelConfig.h file.

+2. Set callback for transmitting data by using :
+    ```c
+    void setSendTracerDataCallback(void (*func)(uint8_t*, int));
+    ```
+    It is recommended to have a quick transmission in callback function because during this callback all interrupts are disabled so system will no react any coming interrupt and scheduler wont run any thread until callback finishes.

+Note : If transmission of buffer fails, it might be because of stack size of tracer sending thread, because user set callback is invoked by a internal kernel thread.
+So consider increasing TRACER_THREAD_STACK_SIZE from /include/kernelConfig.h file.
+Also DO NOT change the TRACER_BUFFER_SIZE because current version supports only 1023 events in each buffer.

 # Simple example